-Although her wonderful husband and daughter are her number one priority, she enjoys reading, traveling, fashion, playing tennis, bowling, skating, running half marathons and spending time with friends and family.
+Although her wonderful husband and two children are her number one priority, she enjoys reading, traveling, fashion, playing tennis, bowling, skating, running half marathons and spending time with friends and family.

 She has a faculty appointment at North Carolina Central University in the area of Psychology and is involved in the online course development via Distance Education.
 She also teaches Psychology at other Universities across the state.